The-Ofek-Foundation/theofekfoundation.org/README.md

 	cp TheOfekFoundation/barebones_local_settings.py TheOfekFoundation/local_settings.py
 	```

-2. **Optional** Override email settings with your own testing email account (only necessary if testing forgot password feature)
+2. **Optional:** Override email settings with your own testing email account (only necessary if testing forgot password feature)

 #### And that's it!